meet-one/sidechain/technical-white-paper-EN.md

 The MEET.ONE wallet was released on June, 2018.
 And has already become the largest EOS wallet, by number of users.
 Support all the features of EOS.IO.

-Sidechain users can manage their account assets through the MEET.ONE Wallet APP, and in the Wallet App Center they can go to all MEET.ONE sidechain-based s. dApp teams based on the sidechain can reach sidechain users through the MEET.ONE wallet.
+Sidechain users can manage their account assets through the MEET.ONE Wallet APP, and in the Wallet App Center they can go to all MEET.ONE sidechain-based dApps. dApp teams based on the sidechain can reach sidechain users through the MEET.ONE wallet.

 ### 2.2 MEET.ONE Incubator

-EOS's DPOS consensus mechanism determines that all developers must hold EOS tokens before they can use the bandwidth, storage and other resources of the EOS main network.
+EOS's DPoS consensus mechanism determines that all developers must hold EOS tokens before they can use the bandwidth, storage and other resources of the EOS main network.
 However, due to the decentralized free market, the cost of EOS is volatile.
 This situation is not friendly to new developers.
 At the same time, the EOS main chain is an open and free ecological environment.
 The lack of filtering for malicious or bad applications is likely to lead to the proliferation of low-value applications in the main chain.
 The average user has a limited ability to identify low-value applications and it could scare off users.

 The MEET.ONE side-chain has the same architecture as the EOS main net and will be an incubator for the EOS application ecosystem.
 The sidechain includes free CPU/NET/RAM resources, providing developers with one-stop support services to continuously produce high-quality applications through the MEET.ONE incubation platform.
 The program intends to encourage developers to realize their ideas.
 The goal is to build reference standards for the development of dApp projects on the EOS ecosystem, filter bad applications, and strive to improve the user experience in the ecosystem.